trynoice/android-app/CONTRIBUTING.md

 ### Play Store

-Noice uses [Travis CI](https://travis-ci.com/github/ashutoshgngwr/noice) for automatically building and pushing releases to Google Play store.
-All releases happen in two stages.
+Noice uses [Travis CI](https://travis-ci.com/github/ashutoshgngwr/noice) for automatically building and pushing releases to Google Play store. ~~All releases happen in two stages.~~

-- First, a candidate release is pushed to the beta track on the Play Store.
+- ~~First, a candidate release is pushed to the beta track on the Play Store.
 Git tags for these are marked with format `0.0.0-rc`.
-This job pushes the new binary and its changelog to the Play Store.
+This job pushes the new binary and its changelog to the Play Store.~~
-- After ample time, the release candidates are promoted to production track on the Play Store.
+- ~~After ample time, the release candidates are promoted to production track on the Play Store.
 Git tags for these are marked with format `0.0.0`.
 This job promotes the latest beta release to the production track on the Play Store.
-It also updates the Fastlane metadata in the Play Store listing.
+It also updates the Fastlane metadata in the Play Store listing.~~
+- All releases tagged in Git repository are pushed to beta track on the Play Store.
+After ample time, a release is manually promoted to production track for general availability.
+- In case a feature is merged into the master branch and a patch release needs to be created for the latest public release, create a temporary branch with pattern `Major.Minor.x` e.g., `1.1.x`.
+  Tag any further patch releases to a commit in this branch.
+Before next _non-patch_ release, the temporary branch can be merged into master.

-_**Note:** A beta release should be followed by its production release.
-If a new beta release is created before the production release of the last beta release, the last beta release must be manually promoted to the production track from the Play Console._
+~~_**Note:** A beta release should be followed by its production release.
+If a new beta release is created before the production release of the last beta release, the last beta release must be manually promoted to the production track from the Play Console._~~

 ### F-Droid

-F-Droid releases are picked by its builder based on the latest tag.
-F-Droid doesn't pick the beta releases.
+F-Droid releases are picked by its builder based on the latest tag. ~~F-Droid doesn't pick the beta releases.~~
 See [the metadata file](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/com.github.ashutoshgngwr.noice.yml) for more information.